nafiul-araf/Lab-work/README.md

 # Student Behavior Analysis with Machine Learning, Deep Learing Techniques

 Note that: The dataset is my personal dataset.
 So It is not sharable in public.
 Just showing the process.
-In addition, you can also open this code in colab by clicking the link "open in colab" to see the tensorboard also.
+In addition, you can also open the codes in colab by clicking the link "open in colab".

 # 1. Artificial Neural Network (ANN)